digicyc/TransActor/README.rst

 TransActor
 ==========

 Demonstrating Akka's usage in a Payment Gateway transaction handler.
+Written in Java.

 Transactions
 ------------